MichaelAdamBerry/sapper-dot-dev/src/routes/blog/posts/post-five-slope-graphs.md

 ## Pancake

 Pancake is an extension of the work Rich has done with [Sapper](https://sapper.svelte.dev/), a Svelte static site framework allowing developers the ability to create server rendered (aka super fast) web apps with ease.
-You can read all about the benefits of SSR here—essentially it allows us to serve sites which have already been compiled into html files by the framework.
-This fits perfectly with the Svelte model.
+You can read all about the benefits of SSR [here](https://css-tricks.com/server-side-react-rendering/)—essentially it allows node to serve "compiled" html files immediately, eliminating the lag time of the browser downloading the JavaScript.This fits perfectly with the Svelte model of "compiling away" to optimized vanilla JavaScript.
+Less code.
+Faster Apps.
 Pancake was created as a tool to create server rendered (sans javascript ) data visualizations with Svelte.
 Traditionally, JavaScript and libraries like D3 are used to manipulate the DOM to "draw" our charts client side.
-Pancake provides a bundle of Svelte Components that wrap elements of charts.
-Once, compiled by Svelte/Sapper these components become responsive, server rendered charts that can ship without javascript.
-Check out this article where Rich explains how it works.
+Pancake provides a bundle of Svelte Components that wrap elements of a chart to create dyanamic server rendered visualizations.
+Check out this article where Rich explains goes into more and showd some examples [of how it works.](https://dev.to/richharris/a-new-technique-for-making-responsive-javascript-free-charts-gmp)

 ## What are Slope Graphs?